-Tax lien investing is when an investor buys the claim that a local government makes on a property when an owner fails to pay their property taxes.
-Each year, states and municipalities sell between $3 and $5 billion dollars in tax liens to the public, according to the National Tax Lien Association (NTLA).
+Tax lien investing involves an investor buys the claim that a local government makes on a property when an owner fails to pay their property taxes.
+Each year, states and municipalities sell billions of dollars in tax liens to the public.

 The lien itself is a legal claim of ownership that a city or county makes against any property whose owner hasn’t paid taxes.
 The government then sells those claims, usually at auction, to investors.
 It is considered an alternative investment and a way to get real estate exposure in a portfolio.